 Extend both arms long in front of you at shoulder height.

-Rolling your shoulders down, creating a long neck, while actively engaging your trapezius, rhomboids, and latissimus dorsi muscles (neck, shoulders and upper back muscles.
+Roll your shoulders down, creating a long neck, while actively engaging your trapezius, rhomboids, and latissimus dorsi muscles (neck, shoulders and upper back muscles.

-6. Childs Pose Hand On Hand Sit Backs (perform on right side, then left side)
+Child’s Pose Hand On Hand Sit Backs

 Targets: Shoulders, upper and lower back, and hips.

-How to do Child’s Pose Reach Across Stretch:
+How To Do Child’s Pose Reach Across Stretch

 Start in an upright kneeling position.
 Rest your hands on your thighs as you open your knees slightly wider than hip-width and bring your big toes to touch.